Brinyte WT01 Apollo Flashlight Review

 The base is very simple.
 There is a bit of grippy on the bottom.

-A charge cable is included for the base.
+A charging cable is included for the base.
 USB to micro-USB.

 Also included is this wall wart, and also a car wart (not pictured).